0x11DFE/Matomo-Anti-Adblock/README.md

 ## The "static" way

 #### Downside
-- Everytime that Matomo/Piwik gets updated you will need to recreate/copy "matomo.js" to "1337.js"
+- Everytime that Matomo/Piwik gets updated you will need to redo the first part of the [procedee](#procedee-1).

 #### Why would you want to use this way?
 - The script called will be static and not modified and returned by a php file so the server will be able to set his header without issues.